MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver.md

 * Performance and scalability through parallelization and streaming
 * Supportability and service level agreements for mission-critical workloads
 * Machine learning algorithms and transforms
+* R script running as a standalone web service
+* Toggle between local and remote sessions on the command line
-* Operationalization engine for enterprise deployment
+* Operationalization engine for multi-server topologies with clustered web nodes and compute nodes

 ## Interoperability with R language and across Microsoft R